 Sanofi and Selecta Biosciences are collaborating to research novel SVP products for the treatment of a life-threatening food allergy, celiac disease and type 1 diabetes.

 Click here to learn more about the 2012 license for severe food allergies

 Together with Sanofi, Selecta Biosciences and The Juvenile Diabetes Research Foundation (JDRF) are collaborating to research SVP formulations for the treatment of type 1 diabetes, an autoimmune disorder.
 In September 2014 JDRF and Sanofi awarded a grant to Selecta Biosciences in furtherance of this program.

 Click here to learn more about the 2011 collaboration

 Genethon and Selecta Biosciences joined forces in 2015 to co-develop an adeno-associated virus (AAV)-based gene therapy designed to mitigate the formation of anti-drug antibodies to enable repeat administration.Click here to learn more

-In 2010, Selecta was awarded a $3 million grant from the National Institute on Drug Abuse (NIDA), an institute within the U.S. National Institutes of Health (NIH).
-The grant is aimed at advancing the development of a therapeutic vaccine for the treatment of smoking cessation and relapse prevention.
-Click here to learn more about this collaboration.
+In 2014, Selecta Biosciences was awarded a $8.1 million grant from the National Institute on Drug Abuse (NIDA), an institute within the U.S. National Institutes of Health (NIH), to support research into the development of a next generation vaccine for smoking cessation and relapse prevention.

 For further information about Selecta and the company's partnering and collaboration opportunities, please contact email@example.com.